TeamOreo/GithubCollabTutorial/README.md

 # First_module
 Ver 0.0 - Creating a module to test out Git commands and functionalities!
-A Simple javascript program to demonstrate Hello world in collaboration effort with the team~
+A Simple javascript program to demonstrate Hello world in collaboration effort with the team.